 But, how do you capture this with your camera?
 It is so dark, you are going to have to push each of your camera settings to the absolute edge of the envelope.

 Okay, so you’re out in the middle of nowhere, and it’s pitch-dark.
 Or maybe you’re just barely outside the city and you can see plenty of stars but there is still quite a bit of light pollution around you.
 What do you set your star photography settings to for the right camera exposure?

 In other words, why wait around for a 30-second or even 60+ second long exposure, only to find out your exposure is way too dark or way too bright?
-Instead, using ISO 12800 or 25600 might allow you to check your histogram with just a 4-8 second exposure.
+Instead, using ISO 12800 or 25600 allows you to check your histogram with just a 4-8 second exposure.

 Correct Exposure For The Milky Way

-Is there a correct exposure for the Milky Way Core itself?
+Are there correct star photography settings for the Milky Way Core itself?
 Artistic subjectivity aside, the Milky Way itself is always the same brightness, just like sunlight from our very own star.
 However, even though the Milky Way itself has a fixed luminance, numerous other factors come into play which may cause you to severely over-expose your image, if you start by going to these settings.
 One aspect is known as “Blue Hour“, or the time of day just after sunset or right before sunrise, when the ambient light is still present.
-This can cause your exposure to differ by many stops, even though the Milky Way is still visible
+This can cause your exposure to differ by many stops, even though the Milky Way is still visible.

 Another issue is light pollution.
 Even if you are far away from the nearest city, if you are framing your shot in that general direction then it can result in a bright over-exposed blob on the horizon.
 In these cases, it may be wise to under-expose by one or two stops, depending on how bright the light pollution is.

 No matter what your shooting conditions are, the important thing is to know where to start and how to quickly determine whether or not your nightscape photo will be exposed correctly.
 If you would like to quickly check your histogram, try ISO 25600, f/2.8, and 4 seconds, and then use the exposure triangle to determine a correct exposure at a more reasonable ISO.
-If you’re ready to go and want to try and make your first exposure, try ISO 3200, f/2.8, and 30 seconds.
-Then, adjust as needed for your exact conditions, using your knowledge of The Exposure Triangle!
+If you’re ready to go, and you want to try and make your first exposure, try ISO 3200, f/2.8, and 30 seconds.
+Then, adjust as needed for your exact conditions, using your knowledge of the exposure triangle.